Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the car isn’t hypothecated (loan pending).
+- Check RC details on Parivahan app: Verify the owner’s name, registration date, and current insurance status.
+This ensures the car’s legal standing.

-- Check odometer reading — Compare the dashboard reading with service records.
-If low kilometers but the interior shows heavy wear, it’s a red flag for tampering.
+- Check odometer reading: Compare the dashboard reading with service records.
+If the pedals or steering are very worn but the kilometers are low, suspect tampering.

-- Cold start test — Arrange to see the car when it hasn’t been warmed up.
-A hard start, excessive smoke, or unusual noises point to potential engine issues.
+- Cold start test: Arrange to see the car when it hasn’t been driven for hours.
+A hard start or excessive smoke can indicate engine issues.

-- Check all four tyres — Look for uneven wear, which indicates alignment problems or accident damage.
-Also, check the tyre manufacturing date code (4 digits on sidewall).
+- Check all four tyres: Look for uneven wear, which can point to alignment problems, suspension issues, or past accident damage.

-- Check all electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, and all exterior/interior lights.
+- Check all electricals: Systematically test power windows, central locking, ORVMs, infotainment system, reverse camera, and all exterior/interior lights.

-- Look for paint mismatch — Walk around the car in good light to spot differences in paint shade between panels, which indicates accident repair.
-Check panel gaps too—they should be uniform.
+- Look for paint mismatch: Carefully inspect the car for variations in paint shade between different panels, which strongly indicates accident repair.
+Also, check panel gaps to ensure they are uniform.

 Insider Checks

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
+THE DOOR HINGE SAG TEST (₹10,000-₹30,000 if missed): Open each door—especially the driver’s door—and gently lift the outer edge upwards.
 There should be almost no play or movement.
-Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s door, that door was likely replaced.
-Repairing saggy hinges or a misaligned door can cost ₹3,000-₹10,000 per door.
+If the door sags significantly, it suggests heavy use over thousands of open/close cycles, or that the door was removed and re-fitted during accident repair.
+If a passenger door sags more than the driver’s, that door might have been replaced.
+Fixing this involves hinge replacement or alignment, which is costly.

 Common Scams to Watch For (India 2026)

-Flood-Damaged Cars.
-These cars are often sold cheap with a clean exterior but develop severe electrical issues months later.
-Check under carpets for water stains, look for rust on non-exposed bolts, and sniff for a lingering musty smell in the cabin.
-Electrical gremlins can be incredibly expensive to fix.
+Flood-Damaged Cars: These cars are often sold cheap after floods, looking clean on the outside but developing electrical gremlins months later.
+Check under carpets for water stains, look for rust on interior bolts and seat rails, and smell for any musty odour in the cabin.
+Electrical repairs on flood-damaged cars are notoriously expensive and never-ending.

 Seller’s Guide — How to Maximize Your Volkswagen Taigun Resale